zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 Any claim against the SLA requires that you calculate the Minutes Not Available for the reserved capacity.
 Here's an example of how to calculate Minutes Not Available:

 - An on-demand capacity reservation has a total capacity of five reserved units.
 The on-demand capacity reservation starts in the Unused Capacity state with zero VMs allocated.
-- A Supported Deployment with a quantity of 5 is allocated to the on-demand capacity reservation.
+- A supported deployment with a quantity of 5 is allocated to the on-demand capacity reservation.
 Three VMs succeed and two fail with a VM capacity error.
 The result is that two reserved units begin to accumulate Minutes Not Available.
 - No action is taken for 20 minutes.
 The result is that two reserved units each accumulate 15 Minutes Not Available.
 - At 20 minutes, a supported deployment with a quantity of 2 is attempted.
 One VM succeeds and the other VM fails with a VM capacity error.
 The result is one reserved unit stays at 15 accumulated Minutes Not Available.
 Another reserved unit resumes accumulating Minutes Not Available.
 - Four more supported deployments with a quantity of 1 are made at 10-minute intervals.
 On the fourth attempt (60 minutes after the first capacity error), the VM is deployed.
 The result is that the last reserved unit adds 40 minutes of Minutes Not Available (four attempts x 10 minutes between attempts) for a total of 55 Minutes Not Available.